To give you the best experience, our site uses cookies. By continuing to use our site you are agreeing to our Privacy Policy.

 There are a number of fees and charges banks and providers take when completing international money transfers.
 Each bank or clearing house involved with the transaction will take a fee when processing funds.

-Transfers made on a weekend, a public/bank holiday, or after the cut-off time will be processed the following business day.
+Transfers made on a weekend, a public/bank holiday, or after the cut-off time (3.00pm AEST) will be processed the following business day.

 Although an IMT usually takes between 2-3 business days to process it may take longer, depending on your recipient's country and bank.